zopefoundation/z3c.preference/src/z3c/preference/README.txt

 Editing preferences using browser
 ---------------------------------

-There is a name space to access the preferences.
-On the page a form is displayed which show the default values:
+There is a namespace to access the preferences.
+On the page a form is displayed which shows the default values:

 >>> browser.open('http://localhost/++preferences++/BackEndSettings')
 >>> browser.getControl('E-mail Address').value